fluid-project/infusion-docs/src/documents/Contexts.md

 components, searching __upwards__ through the tree from the parent of the component where the context name is held.
-* Following this, a search is made in the *resolver root*, which is notionally a separate tree of components which holds all components which has been instantiated with the grade `fluid.resolveRoot` anywhere in the current component tree.
+* Following this, a search is made in the *resolver root*, which is notionally a separate tree of components which holds all components which has been instantiated with the grade [`fluid.resolveRoot`](#global-components-fluidresolveroot-and-fluidresolverootsingle) (see below) anywhere in the current component tree.

+**NOTE**: The following diagram needs to be updated to reflect the Infusion 2.0 visibility rules

 ![Diagram showing coloured squared representing components in a component tree](images/IoC-scope.svg)

 ## Global components: `fluid.resolveRoot` and `fluid.resolveRootSingle`

-All Infusion components are stored in a single-rooted **_component tree_** - this stores every component which has been instantiated in a particular **_Infusion context_**.
-This context is global to the JavaScript context which has loaded Infusion - for example, a frame within a browser, or a node.js process.
+All Infusion components are stored in a single-rooted, global **_component tree_**.
 Even when you instantiate apparently "freely-floating" components with a line such as

 ```